Sa6ry/TripPlannerDemo/README.md

 # TripPlannerDemo

-TripPlannerDemo  App, is a simple app that allows the users to select source, destination & date of their trips.
-It uses GoEuro web service to provide suggestions
+TripPlannerDemo  App, is a simple app that allows the users to select source, destination & date of their trips in a nice way with custom animations.
+It relay on GoEuro web service to provide those suggestions
-It demostrate creating custom UI's, creating the UI from the story board as well from the code as well integrating swift with objective-c!

 ## Data Classes